 - 1/4 cup apple cider vinegar or substitute for whatever vinegar you like

 - 2 tablespoons date paste

 - Combine the tomato paste, apple cider vinegar (or substitute for whatever vinegar you like), garlic powder, onion powder, salt, and date paste in a bowl.

 - Mix well.

-- Serve or store in an airtight container in the fridge for up to a week.
+- Serve or store in an airtight container in the fridge for up to seven days.

 - To add an extra flavor boost to this paleo ketchup recipe, add a pinch of fresh or dried chilis.